CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/PrinterSettings/_index.md

 *Touching Buildplate* will only support overhangs over the buildplate, and overhangs that have other bits of object below will not generate support

-It is reccomended to use *Everywhere* when overhangs are present.
+It is recommended to use *Everywhere* when overhangs are present.

 ### Adhesion

 Adhesion helps prints stick to the print bed and avoid shifting and warping off of the bed.
-It is reccomended to keep this setting selected for any print.
+It is recommended to keep this setting selected for any print.

 ### Custom settings